selesy/workstation/README.md

 different depending on the class of the application as follows:

--   Operating System (OS) packaged applications - Applications that provide provide packages in the target operating system are installed using the OS' package manager.
+-   Operating System (OS) packaged applications - Applications that provide packages in the target operating system are installed using the OS' package manager.
 Currently these applications are Debian style packages that can be installed using "apt".

 -   Unpackaged applications - Applications that do not provide OS packages are installed by downloading the binary (or source if needed), then compiled